chrisgjarrett/chrisgjarrett.github.io/_portfolio/remote-work-analytics.md

 ## Code repository
 Most work was done in Excel, with a small amount in R. This can be viewed [here.](https://github.com/chrisgjarrett/remote-gp-inbox)

+## Data accessibility
+Since the data pertains to clinicians, raw data has not been made publicly available, nor have the spreadsheets used for further analysis.
+Please contact me if you wish to view this and we can discuss access.

 ## Process
 The GP kept a spreadsheet of data, with each row corresponding to the results cleared from one doctor's inbox on a given day, and each column representing the total number of each result type cleared from the inbox.
 Briefly, the categories of result are:
   - Laboratory